 - Bicycling Magazine is the gold standard for cycling magazines and offers both digital content and printed runs for reasonable subscription rates.
 Gran Fondo, meanwhile, professes to be “the most exciting cycling magazine.”
 (True or not, they consistently boast top-notch photography.)

-- If you live near a MEC, note that they host regular cycling events, from learning how to properly maintain and repair your bike to meeting like-minded friends on paced routes.
+- Your local bike ship probably hosts workshops and events, from learning how to properly maintain and repair your bike to meeting like-minded friends on paced routes.
 Best of all, many of these events are free and often have different options for various skill levels.

 May your wheels stay true, friend.